ethackal/ethackal.github.io/_drafts/derbycon-ctf-wav-steganography.md

 # 1fish2Fish3fishBlueFish
 {% endhighlight %}

-The only thing left to do is submit the flag for 400 points!
+That looks like a flag!
+The only thing left to do is submit it for 400 points!

 [Challenge WAV]({{ site.url }}/resources/derbycon-ctf-wav-stegenography/Assignment1.wav)